bhargavachary/bhargavachary.github.io/_posts/2024-09-05-intel-core-ultra-lunar-lake-comeback.md

 ---
-title: "The Rise of Intel’s Core Ultra 200V: A New Era for AI-Driven Laptops"
+title: "The Rise of Intel Core Ultra 200V: A New Era for AI PCs"
 author: Bhargav Achary
 date: 2024-09-05
 categories: [Technology, Hardware, AI, Laptops]